Huperzine A: Pharmacology

-Huperzine A is a potent, highly specific, reversible acetylcholinesterase inhibitor, with IC50 binding affinity of ~82 nM.
-It is also a weak NMDA receptor antagonist, with IC50 of ~65,000–82,000 nM (65–82 μM); due to this relatively low affinity, huperzine A is unlikely to produce significant NMDA receptor blockade at clinically relevant concentrations in humans.
+Huperzine A is a potent, highly specific, reversible acetylcholinesterase inhibitor, with IC_{50} binding affinity of ~82 nM.
+It is also a weak NMDA receptor antagonist, with IC_{50} of ~65,000–82,000 nM (65–82 μM); due to this relatively low affinity, huperzine A is unlikely to produce significant NMDA receptor blockade at clinically relevant concentrations in humans.
 Huperzine A readily crosses the blood–brain barrier and demonstrates central nervous system activity at therapeutic doses as low as 100 μg in humans.

 Acetylcholinesterase is an enzyme that catalyzes the breakdown of choline-based neurotransmitters, particularly acetylcholine (ACh), which plays a critical role in memory, learning, and behavior.
 The structure of the complex of huperzine A with acetylcholinesterase has been determined by X-ray crystallography (PDB code: 1VOT; see the 3D structure).

 Drug interactions

-Huperzine A may have additive effects if taken with drugs causing bradycardia, such as beta-blockers, which may decrease heart rate.
+Huperzine A may have additive effects if taken with drugs causing bradycardia, such as beta blockers, which may decrease heart rate.
 Theoretically, there may be possible additive cholinergic effects if huperzine A is taken with other acetylcholinesterase inhibitors or cholinergic agents.

 Safety

 Huperzine A, in spite of the possible cholinergic side effects, seems to have a wide margin of safety.
 Toxicology studies show huperzine A to be non-toxic even when administered at 50–100 times the human therapeutic dose.
-The extract is active for 6 hours at a dose of 2 μg/kg with no remarkable side effects.
+The extract is active for six hours at a dose of 2 μg/kg with no remarkable side effects.